 The End-Point Assessment (EPA) is delivered across three modules.
 You will begin working on your EPA once you gain Full Operational Competence and have completed and passed all 300 academic credits, including any resit attempts.
-You will be allowed two resit attempts for the EPA modules.

 Your EPA will be carried out by an independent assessor and consists of the following three components, completed in the order, as set out in the operational standard: